 The RemoteTx® ham radio remote control system is an economical way to control your amateur radio station through the Internet with a phone, tablet, Mac or PC.
 There are 3 main parts to the solution.

-- AT STATION: A Raspberry Pi 3B / 3B+ / 4B (RPi) appliance running RemoteTx software (free download) at your station connected to your radio (USB) and the Internet (ethernet).
+- AT STATION: A Raspberry Pi 3B / 3B+ / 4B (RPi) OR NEW LePotato appliance running RemoteTx software (free download) at your station connected to your radio (USB) and the Internet (ethernet).
 (The RPi is NOT provided by RemoteTx.)

 - REMOTE CONTROL CLIENT: A mobile phone, laptop or tablet running a compatible Internet browser with broadband or LTE cellular Internet access.